analogdevicesinc/ai8x-synthesis/README.md

 #### ONNX Model Export

 The ONNX model export (via `--summary onnx` or `--summary onnx_simplified`) is primarily intended for visualization of the model.
 ONNX does not support all of the operators that `ai8x.py` uses, and these operators are therefore removed from the export (see function `onnx_export_prep()` in `ai8x.py`).
 The ONNX file does contain the trained weights and *may* therefore be usable for inference under certain circumstances.
-However, it is important to note that the ONNX file **will not** be usable for training (for example, the ONNX `floor` operator has a  gradient of zero which is incompatible with quantization-aware training as implemented in `ai8x.py`).
+However, it is important to note that the ONNX file **will not** be usable for training (for example, the ONNX `floor` operator has a  gradient of zero, which is incompatible with quantization-aware training as implemented in `ai8x.py`).

 ### Observing GPU Resources